igorvgp/DS_rossmann_stores/README.md

 # 5. **Machine Learning Models**

 <p align="justify"> This was the most fundamental part of this project, since it's in ML modeling where the sales predictions for each store can be made.
-Six models were trained using time series cross-validation: </p>
+Four models were trained using time series cross-validation: </p>

-- Average Model (used as a baseline model)
 - Linear Regression
 - Lasso Regression (Regularized Linear Regression)
 - Random Forest Regressor
 - XGBoost Regressor
-- Light GBM Regressor

 <p>The initial performance for all four algorithms are displayed below: </p>